Visitacion Valley Transit-Oriented Development (VVTOD) Project

 railyard and the Schlage Lock Factory, transferred to Universal Paragon Corporation (UPC), and now being developed by Visitacion Development LLC.
 The site is the subject

-- Existing commuter rail, including two stops on San Francisco
+- Existing buses and transit, including two stops on San Francisco

-Muni’s T-Third Street light-rail in addition to a CalTrain
+Muni’s T-Third Street light-rail in addition to the CalTrain Bayshore

 - The closed Schlage Lock Company factory, one of the last

 machine-making operations in San Francisco, including a historic

 office building that will be preserved and is eligible to be

 listed on the National Register of Historic Places.